aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

 Sink connectors
 -----------------

 Sink connectors enable the integration of data from an existing Apache Kafka topic to a target technology.
-The following is the list of available connectors:
+The following is the list of available sink connectors:

 * `Aiven for Kafka GCS Sink Connector <https://help.aiven.io/kafka/connectors/aiven-kafka-gcs-sink-connector>`__